SWFLN Webinars On-Demand

 Companies to Classrooms is a non-profit organization that supports students and teachers by providing educational supplies free of charge through the operation of a store staffed by volunteers and stocked with recycled or excess supplies and inventories donated by local businesses.

-Brain Cake Working with girls age 11 – 17 and their parents, teachers, and mentors, we draw organizations, stakeholders, and communities together in an effort to ensure that girls succeed in math and science.
+Carnegie STEM Girls Working with girls age 11 – 17 and their parents, teachers, and mentors, we draw organizations, stakeholders, and communities together in an effort to ensure that girls succeed in math and science.

 NCWIT Programs-in-a-Box are comprehensive resources for accomplishing a parity goal.
 Computer Science-in-a-Box: Unplug Your Curriculum introduces youth ages 9 – 14 to the fundamental building blocks of computer science — without using computers.
 Lessons address critical mathematics and science concepts such as number systems, algorithms, and manipulating variables and logic.